HumanCompatibleAI/overcooked_ai/src/overcooked_demo/README.md

 The Overcooked-Demo server relies on the [overcooked-ai](https://github.com/HumanCompatibleAI/overcooked_ai) repo, specifically the submodules overcooked_ai_py and human_aware_rl.
 Changes made in these modules will be reflected in the overcooked_demo server.

-One thing to note is that the main logic depends on submodules in the repo on Github, not the one installed locally.
-Only changes made in the overcooked_demo locally will be reflected in game
+One thing to note is that local changes to the game logic will not be present by default in the demo (it is pulled directly from the GitHub version).
+Only changes made in the overcooked_demo folder locally will be reflected in the demo.

 ## Using Pre-trained Agents